CTFAK/CTFAK.GUI/README.md

 Not finished, mainly developed by Yunivers with help from Kostya.

 # To-Do:
-- Dump specific image in Object Viewer.
+- Plugin tab.
+- Functional console.
+- *Make the window resizable without issues.

+# Delayed due to Kostya:
 - Play animation in Object Viewer.
 - Dump specific sound in Sound Viewer.
 - MFA Dumping parameters.
-- Functional console.
-- Plugin tab.
 - Fix most sounds not being playable.
 - Add more to the Main Tree View.
 - *Product and Runtime Version readers.
 - *Functional Music dumper.
-- *Make the window resizable without issues.